 “The natural world has massive demands placed upon it every day,” said Brett Soberg, co-owner of Eagle Wing Tours.
 “At Eagle Wing we believe that being a responsible steward means being active, positive contributors to the ecosystem we love and are able to make our living from.”

 Brett Soberg and his business partner, Don Stewart, started the growing whale watching company in 2005 with a deep respect for the marine environment.
 They believe that by educating the public about whales and the wonders of the Salish Sea, they are able to inspire people to consider more environmentally-responsible choices in their everyday lives.
 The company also goes to great lengths to minimize the environmental impact of every aspect of its operations.
 Eagle Wing Tours is Canada’s first and only carbon neutral whale watching company, offsetting all corporate greenhouse gas emissions.
 Their clean Volvo diesel engines meet the strictest international standards and provide the lowest emission rating of any whale watching company in Victoria.
-The unique scarab and catamaran designs of their three vessels incorporate the latest marine technology to reduce engine noise, minimizing underwater sound, wake and shoreline erosion.
+The unique scarab and catamaran designs of their four vessels incorporate the latest marine technology to reduce engine noise, minimizing underwater sound, wake and shoreline erosion.